To add an indicator, go to Results and click on Indicators.

 - If your indicator is not disaggregated geographically, you still need to list your country as the Reporting Level to indicate that results for this indicator refer to the whole country (or the whole world for multi-country instances).

-- The options for Reporting Level are "Location or Facility" and each of your country's administrative divisions, such as "Province" or "District" or your country itself.
+- The options for Reporting Level are "Location" and each of your site's administrative divisions, such as "Province" or "District" or your country itself.
 Note that the administrative divisions will vary based on your DevResults site configuration.

-- Facilities and Locations are points on a map with a single set of coordinates.
-Facilities might include schools or hospitals.
-Locations might include villages or cities.
+- Locations are points on a map with a single set of coordinates.
+Locations might include villages or cities, hospitals or schools.

 - Administrative divisions, including the whole country, are shapes on a map.

-- For Activities, results are reported separately for each activity by default.
+- For Activities, if your indicator is collected by multiple activities, keep the Results are reported separately for each activity box checked.

-- Click in the "+ To add an activity, start typing its name..." box, begin typing the Activity name, and select the appropriate activities that will report on this indicator.
+- Click on the "+ Add an Activity" button, begin typing the Activity name, and select the appropriate activities that will report on this indicator.

 A completed Disaggregation section might look like this:

-The other sections (Justification, Data Acquisition, Data Quality, and Data Analysis, Review, and Reporting) of the indicator definition page are optional.
+The other sections (Justification, Data Acquisition, Data Quality, and Data Analysis, Review, and Reporting) of the indicator definition page are optional but allow you to capture a great deal of information about the indicator's acquisition, review, sources, frequency, and so forth.